 But if you are a mid-to-low handicapper, the expense is worth it because the club will allow you to craft your shots.

-So, when examining the specifications of a hybrid, check to see if the hosel is adjustable and if the offset can be dialed in either by hand or through a special tool.
-This is an excellent start if you are a golfer who loves to hit better shots and wants to find every possible way to improve.
+So, when examining a hybrid’s specifications, check to see if the hosel is adjustable and if the offset can be dialed in either by hand or through a special tool.

 Weighting

-When we talk about weighting, we are talking about how the weight is distributed throughout the clubhead.
 Some manufacturers like to move the weight behind the center of the clubface to promote distance, while others want to evenly spread it around, giving the hybrid less side spin and more accuracy.

 For example, for low-handicappers who prefer shot control, the manufacturer may create a clubhead that is well balanced, offering less side spin and more control through a wider clubface that is less boxy in shape.